rodrigoflores/app-with-midje/README.md

 ## Usage

-FIXME
+A Clojure template with Midje and Schema

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Rodrigo Flores.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+You can check the license [here](LICENSE)